suffolklibraries/lgc/content/collections/events/objects-and-stories.md

     content:
       -
         type: text
-        text: 'Now, artist, Michelle Brace as curated these items into a collage, building a community of objects and stories by local people.'
+        text: 'Now, artist, Michelle Brace has curated these items into a collage, building a community of objects and stories by local people.'
   -
     type: paragraph
     content: